Iheanacho and Ndidi in action as Leicester City advance in Europa League | Goal.com

 Ndidi featured for 63 minutes before he was replaced by Nampalys Mendy and made one tackle and three interceptions during the 61 times he had an opportunity to touch the ball.

-Iheanacho, meanwhile, had 28 touches on the ball, struck one shot, made one key pass before making ways for Ayoze Perez in the 67th minute.
+Iheanacho, meanwhile, had 28 touches on the ball, struck one shot, made one key pass before making way for Ayoze Perez in the 67th minute.

 The centre-forward has now featured in 12 games across all competitions for Leicester City this season, scoring three goals and providing three assists.